 In addition, I include US localization as part of any editing or proofreading assignment, if preferred; this means that I can render the manuscript consistent with US English spelling, usage, and idiom.
 Essentially, the document will read as if it were written by a native speaker of US English; this is helpful in cases where the publisher, journal, or intended audience expects or requires US style.

 I work in both the Word and PDF formats, with tracked changes in the former and highlighted comments in the latter.
-I am happy to explain how to handle either file format, if necessary.

 Please see my “publications credits” page for a list of book-length works that I have edited or proofread and a summary of shorter published projects.